Azure Data Lake Storage

 ### Customize provisioning infrastructure

 The Data Lake resource is part of the Azure Storage resource, which is a subclass of `AzureProvisioningResource`.
-You can customize the generated Bicep using the `ConfigureInfrastructure` API on the storage resource.
+You can customize the generated Bicep using the `ConfigureInfrastructure` (or `configureInfrastructure`) API on the storage resource.
 For example, you can configure the storage SKU, access tier, and other properties:

 var builder = DistributedApplication.CreateBuilder(args);